 3. Cut: Cube your potatoes into about 2 cm pieces on each side (not in the picture below).

-4. Cook the paste: Cook your rendang paste with lemongrass, kaffir lime leaves, and bay leaves.
+4. Cook the paste: Cook your rendang paste with the top parts of your lemongrass, kaffir lime leaves, and bay leaves.
 Cooking your paste will intensify the flavor and makes for that deep, rich flavor we all love!
 Cook until the paste turns dark brown, for about 6-8 minutes.

 It will look a bit ‘soupy’ but don’t worry because most of the moisture will evaporate later on!